mungewell/pico-timecode/README.md

 My approach will be to get the code to a point where it will 'Jam' to incoming LTC and then 'free-run' it's output LTC.
-The code itself has the ability to monitor the RX LTC, however the display is not fast enough to display every frame (this does NOT affect the output though, as that's running from different core/thread).
+The code itself has the ability to monitor the RX LTC, however the display is not fast enough to display every frame (this does NOT affect the output though, as that's running with the PIO block with TC frames fed from different core/thread).

-For more details see [testing](docs/testing.md)
+For more details see [testing](docs/testing.md).